firebase/quickstart-js/gcf/README.md

 firebase deploy
 ```

-This deploys a new version of your code that will be served from `https://<APP_ID>.firebaseapp-staging.com`
+This deploys a new version of your code that will be served from `https://<APP_ID>.firebaseapp.com`

-This also deploys and activate the GCF which will moderate all your messages.
+This also deploys and activate the GCF which will make all of your messages uppercase.

 > The first time you call `firebase deploy` your GCP project is spinning up the GCE instances and Kubernetes clusters required to run Cloud Functions.
-Wait a few minutes and run `firebase deploy` again.
+This may take a while but things will be a lot faster on subsequent deploys.

 On the Web UI messages will now get uppercased automatically shortly after you add them.